Barcelona – Costa Brava: Sun, Sea and Culture

 While the cost of medical healthcare in Spain is really affordable, travel and medical insurance is mandatory to come on our trips and we recommend you get the most comprehensive coverage that includes international evacuation.
 We recommend checking with an aggregator such as Travel Insurance Master to compare quotes and coverages.

 Our payment plan includes 2 instalments: a 30% payment to secure your spot, and the remaining 70% payment 90 days before the trip.
-If you wish to make more payments that is also possible.
+You can make any partial payment between the 30% and the 70%.

 Yes payments can be made by credit card (additional fee of 3%) or by wire transfer.